DECOLONIAL AESTHESIS CREATIVE LAB: 8 – 14 JULY 2018

 For any queries, please email Dr Khan on firstname.lastname@example.org.

-The Decolonial AestheSis Creative Lab is funded by the Andrew Mellon Decolonial Turn Fund
+The Decolonial AestheSis Creative Lab was funded by the National Research Foundation and the Andrew Mellon Decolonial Turn Fund.